ClemensX/ShadedPathV/README.md

 - Each thread renders to its own backbuffer image, using its own set of thread local resources.
 - Synchronization is done at presentation time, when the backbuffer image is copied to the app window
 - Support VR games via OpenXR
+- Sound support for ogg vorbis: Both background music and spatial sound attached to objects

 ## Mesh Shader